 Strings, Sabrina and Long T. Bui.
 2014. “‘She is Not Acting, She Is’: The Conflict between Gender and Racial ‘Realness’,” Journal of Feminist Studies 14:5: 1-15

 Bui, Long T. 2016.
-“A Better Life?
-The Necropolitics of Higher Education,” Critical Ethnic Studies: A Reader.
+“A Better Life: Asian Americans and the Necropolitics of Higher Education,” Critical Ethnic Studies: A Reader.
 Edited by Critical Ethnic Studies Collective.
 Durham, NC: Duke University Press.

 Bui, Long T. “The Beauty of the Beast: Cross-Cultural Centers and Social Justice Work in Times of Educational Turmoil,” Nexus: Complicating Community and the Self.
 Edited by Edwina Welch et al. San Diego, CA: Cognella Press, 218-226.